 What is WebSlam?

-WebSlam is an intensive, one week long experience where students develop real-world skills in web development and then put those skills to work to help others.
+WebSlam is an intensive, one-week long experience where youth develop real-world skills in web development and then put those skills to work to help others.

-Through the aid of tech coaches and direct instruction, youth participants (irrespective of prior web development background) learn the basics of HTML, CSS, and PHP through developing for the WordPress platform.
+Through the aid of Tech Coaches and direct instruction, youth participants learn the basics of HTML, CSS, and PHP by developing a website for the WordPress platform.

-As a capstone to the week of learning, students solve the needs of actual clients (nonprofits) and build websites in an intensive hackathon-style "WebSlam."
+As a capstone to the week of learning, youth solve the needs of actual clients (nonprofit organizations) and build websites in an intensive, hackathon-style "WebSlam."

 What are people saying?

 WebSlam is an incredible opportunity for young people to learn the kind of digital skills they'll need to succeed in the 21st century… all while having fun and doing the kind of good that lasts long after the competition is over!"Sean Carton University of Baltimore

 I'm really impress with WebSlam.
 It's one of the most impressive hackathons I've been to."Tim Wisniewski Director of Civic Technology, City of Philadelphia